 The shop is also used to provide hands-on workshops where participants can experience a deeper understanding of how these products are made.
 And additionally, we offer brief tours to see more of Omihachiman’s beautiful nature as well as the production studios of local craftspeople.

 5. Rental Space Management

 We rent small to mid-sized spaces for various events.
 A spacious mid-sized hall, renovated from a historical sake brewery building, is perfect for lectures or live events.
 Other rooms are well-suited for smaller meetings, as well as space for a pop-up shop or art gallery.

-6. Handmade Marche in Collaboration with Local Community
+6. Collaboration with Local Community

 7. “Vories Street” Project